iceland2k14/btc_words/README.md

 ```
 _entropy_bits_to_mnemonic_ function can be modified if any other language words are needed.
 Currenly the default is English Words only.

+# p2sh
+The script p2sh_brute, try to operate on only HASH160 collision where p2sh address could be redeemed using the correct redeem script.
+It avoids the EC operation of privatekey -> Pubkey.

 # Run
 ```
 (base) C:\anaconda3>python bip44_words_mcpu.py